JustenRickert/justenrickert-old-user-page/_posts/2017-05-25-mystical-mathematical-argument.md

 > and analysis, which are regarded as blind guides leading to the morass of
 > illusion."

+People regard science as that which is correct.
+However, science can only provide evidence to that which does not seem wrong.
+An assertion of the abstract cannot be refuted as it is not bound in concrete existence whereas science deals with that which _is_ concrete.
+In this way, it is intuition which is proper where modernity has come to prefer respecting that which is reasonable; rather in the world of argument it is that which comes from revelation or insight that is preferable and making sense of the evidence still obviously relies on there merely being evidence.
+In mathematics, what is proper is induction, called the forward implication that promises what is to be the truth of a matter based upon some axiom or set of axioms, whereas the converse relies on recurrence and fails among groups of ideas not freely generated (which is to say that when there is found something recurrent, there are only assumptions which point to the antecedent that caused it, and assumptions cannot lead to establishing anything axiomatic).
+What follows is an examination of a relation between that which we argue, and that which is unquestionable.
+It is my proposal that these two ends are convergent.

 ## Convergence of Ideas

-I believe this intuition to be related to the mathematical idea of [_convergence_](https://en.wikipedia.org/wiki/Limit_(mathematics)), in that the ideas of people all attempt convergence towards the same idealized phenomena by the laws of human argument.
-I will begin by rehearsing the idea of convergence according the laws of order in a topological number space, then I will relate these laws to those of order in human argument.
+I believe intuition to be related to the mathematical idea of [_convergence_](https://en.wikipedia.org/wiki/Limit_(mathematics)), in that the ideas of people all attempt convergence towards the same idealized phenomena by the laws of human argument.
+I will begin by rehearsing the idea of convergence according to the laws of order in a topological number space, then I will relate these laws to those of order in human argument.
 (As an aside, I think perhaps the idea I am trying to represent needs to be furthered given the evidence that the current Wikipedia pages on the subject